LOOP115/mrlfd_ros2/README.md

-# XRFranka ROS2
+# Mr.LfD ROS2

-This is the ROS2 endpoint for [XRFranka](https://github.com/LOOP115/Franka_XR_Hub), which enables launching of ROS2 programs to control Franka in Gazebo or the real world.
+This is the ROS2 endpoint for [Mr.LfD](https://github.com/LOOP115/MrLfD_Hub), which enables launching of ROS2 programs to control Franka in Gazebo or the real world.

 <br>